andaya-gener/DIT3-1_GAndaya_Act01/README.md

-# MY SHORT REFLECTION ABOUT THE LESSONS
+# MY SHORT REFLECTION ON THE LESSONS

 Installing Android Studio was not an easy process for me because it took a long time and required downloading many additional components after the installer.
 Despite the challenge, it taught me the importance of patience and preparation when setting up a development environment.